vukbgit/ftp-remote-edit-plus/README.md

 Based on https://github.com/h3imdall/ftp-remote-edit, I added the 'folder' concept:

  * you can manage folders from Packages -> Ftp-Remote-Plus -> edit folders
- * for each server you must select on folder (otherwise it won't be shown into tree view)
+ * for each server you can select one folder from the dropdown list
- * folders are displayed into tree view alphabethically ordered
+ * folders are displayed in white into tree view in alphabetic order

- It works, even if there are still things to fix:
+ * servers not associated to any folder are displayed after folders

+ TODO:

  * autoRevealActiveFile is disabled because it messes up at tree load time
- * folder is not mandatory when creating a sever but servers without a folder are not displayed into tree view
+ * handle folder name change and deletion in a relational way (update associated servers)

  Below is the original README content of the packaged I cloned and hacked